ndrbrt/pymine-engine/README.md

 >>> print(g)
 ```

-The code above initialize a Game object `g`, with a board that has 9 rows, 9 columns (then 81 cells) and 10 bombs.
+The code above initializes a Game object `g`, with a board that has 9 rows, 9 columns (then 81 cells) and 10 bombs.

 After that, it starts the game on cell with coordinates (5,5) that is row 5, column 5.
 The `start` method compiles the board to have a "zero cell" in the given coordinates, then uncovers that cell and its neighbors (more details on this below).